TerrierDarts/streamerbot-docs/content/2.guide/5.integrations/ifttt.md

 The documentation below outlines the actions available to your applets in IFTTT.

+## Setup
+1. Create a new applet in your IFTTT app
+2. For `If This,` select the `Streamer.bot` service
+3. Select the `IFTTT Notification Sub-Action` as your trigger
+4. If you have not already, you will be asked to authenticate with your Streamer.bot account
+5. Enter a matching event name in both your IFTTT applet and your Streamer.bot sub-action to trigger on specific events

 ## Execute Action
 The `Execute Action` IFTTT action allows you to execute any action in your Streamer.bot instance along with a configurable text field.